CODERUDRA-X/Holi-AR-Canvas/README.md

 Performance Tuning: Experimenting with WebGL or Three.js for handling the rendering loop to support more complex particle effects instead of simple strokes.

-Built with ❤️ by Shreyansh Srivastava (CODERUDRA-X)
+Built with 💜 by CODERUDRA-X